 As well as adjusting the data to reduce systematic measurement problems, the uncertainty in each temperature anomaly value is calculated.
 This includes an estimate of the uncertainty that arises from having to use observations made at discrete locations to estimate the average temperature anomaly over an area.

-Time series calculated from the HadSST2 dataset Enlarge The data for each month of the HadSST2 dataset can be averaged together to give an estimate of the global average SST anomaly for each year.
+The data for each month of the HadSST3 dataset can be averaged together to give an estimate of the global average SST anomaly for each year.
 The results are shown in the time series plot on the right.
-The plot shows our best estimates of the annual average temperature anomaly for each year (red bars) and the 95% confidence range for each (black).
+The plot shows our best estimates of the annual average temperature anomaly for each year (black line) and the 95% confidence range for each (grey area).
 This confidence range represents how much certainty we have in the values.
 In 19 out of 20 cases we expect the true value of the annual average temperature anomaly to be within this range.

 A more detailed description of the methods used to generate the dataset can be found in:

 Kennedy J.J., Rayner, N.A., Smith, R.O., Saunby, M. and Parker, D.E.
 (2011a).
 Reassessing biases and other uncertainties in sea-surface temperature observations since 1850 part 1: measurement and sampling errors.
 J. Geophys.
 Res., 116, D14103, doi:10.1029/2010JD015218